Retour

 Reducing and sequestering our greenhouse gas emissions to achieve carbon neutrality

 One source of greenhouse gas emissions is direct fugitive CH4 emissions from natural gas infrastructure, which give rise to commitments, policies, targets and action plans by infrastructure managers.
-In 2023, the Group has set itself the target of reducing its methane emissions by 30% by 2030, compared with 2017.
+In 2023, the Group has set itself the target of reducing its methane emissions by 30% by 2030, compared with 2017 and thus reducing its direct methane emissions to 1.45 Mt CO2 eq. from 1.45 in 2023.

 GRDF (gas distribution) and GRTgaz (gas transport) are also committed to reducing their GHG and methane emissions in France.